L0 Suzuki GSX-R 750 2010, authentic replica of competition

 The small number of parts and welds helps to improve the overall accuracy and efficiency.

-The rear subframe, which supports the rider and the tail is now simpler and lighter, with individual profiles of cast aluminum on each side of the bike Suzuki GSX-R 750 2008 for anchoring the seat, directly fixed to the main chassis at the rear.
+The rear subframe, which supports the pilot and the tail is now simpler and lighter, with individual profiles of cast aluminum on each side of the bike Suzuki GSX-R 750 2010 for anchoring the seat, attached directly to the main chassis by back.
 This new design saves 125 gr. weight.

 The aluminum alloy swingarm is made up of castings and other extruded rectangular, and the anchoring system of rear shock uses a piece aluminum alloy swingarm pivots on it with forged aluminum rods connected to the chassis.